The Problems with Machine Learning

 I also think it’s fair to say that Google is demonstrating a kind of hubris by this definition.
 There will inevitably be other errors in the Knowledge Graph; I’ve already seen some.
 Considering these types of mistakes as “engineering problems” on the road to an omnipotent “knowledge graph” is hubris.

 Another way to minimize errors in this search experience is by down-sampling the spectrum of searches.
 While Google is adding dimensions like Google Instant and Knowledge Graph to the search experience, they are also subtracting another dimension: diversity.
 By aiming to create the maximum utility for the maximum number of people, they are also working to exclude peripheral users at an accelerated rate; reducing this diversity is essential in maximizing the efficiency of Google search.

 Using machines to compute the definitions of words, increasing dependence on those definitions, and reducing access to alternative sources is an indirect way of accomplishing this.

 In George Orwell’s novel 1984, Syme’s job was to cull the dictionary of words and narrow the range of thought.
-At one point he muses to Winston:
+At one point, he muses to Winston:

-“One of these days,” Winston thinks to himself with a sudden deep conviction, “Syme will be vaporized.
+“One of these days,” Winston thinks with a sudden deep conviction, “Syme will be vaporized.
 He is too intelligent.
 He sees too clearly and speaks too plainly.
 The Party does not like such people.
 One day he will disappear.
 It is written in his face.”